Shah Mir dynasty

-The Shah Mir dynasty (or the House of Shah Mir) was a dynasty that ruled the Kashmir Sultanate in the northern Indian subcontinent.
+The Shah Mir dynasty (or the House of Shah Mir) ruled the Kashmir Sultanate in the northern Indian subcontinent from 1339 to 1561.
 The dynasty is named after its founder, Shah Mir.

 Origins

-Modern scholarship differ on the origin of Shah Mir.
-However, modern historians generally accept that Shah Mir was from Swat in Dardistan.
+Modern scholarship differ on the origins of Shah Mir.
+However, modern historians generally accept that Shah Mir was from Swāt in Dardistan.
 Some accounts trace his descent from the rulers of Swāt.
 (Note: The chronicles include those of Tahir, Haidar Malik, Rafiu'd Din Ahmad and Muhammad A'azam.)

-Some scholars state that Shah Mir arrived from the Panjgabbar valley (Panchagahvara), which was populated by Khasa people, and so ascribe a Khasa ethnicity to Shah Mir.
+Some scholars based on the statement of Jonaraja, the 15th-century Kashmiri court historian, state that Shah Mir arrived from the Panjgabbar Valley (Panchagahvara), which was populated by Khasa people, and so ascribe a Khasa ethnicity to Shah Mir.

 Encyclopaedia of Islam (second edition) suggests a possible Turkish origins.
-Andre Wink puts forward the opinion that Shah Mir was possibly of Afghan, Qarauna Turk, or even Tibetan origin, while A.Q.
-Rafiqi believes that Shah Mir was a descendant of Turkish or Persian immigrants to Swat.
+André Wink puts forward the opinion that Shah Mir was possibly of Afghan, Qarauna Turk, or even Tibetan origin, while A. Q. Rafiqi believes that Shah Mir was a descendant of Turkish or Persian immigrants to Swat.

-Older sources by contemporary Kashmiri historians, such as Jonaraja, state that Shah Mir was the descendant of Partha (Arjuna) of the ancient Sanskrit epic Mahabharata.
-Abu ’l-Fadl Allami, Nizam al-Din and Firishta, also state that Shah Mir traced his descent to Arjuna, the basis of their account being Jonaraja's Rajatarangini, which Mulla Abd al-Qadir Bada’uni translated into Persian at Akbar's orders.
+Older sources by contemporary Kashmiri historians, such as Jonaraja, state that Shah Mir was the descendant of Partha (Arjuna) of the ancient Sanskrit epic Mahabharata; Abu ’l-Fadl Allami, Nizam al-Din and Firishta also state that Shah Mir traced his descent to Arjuna, the basis of their account being Jonaraja's Rajatarangini, which Mulla ʽAbd al-Qadir Badayuni translated into Persian at Akbar's orders.
 This seems to be official genealogy of the Sultanate.
 Based on this tradition, Aziz Ahmad considers it more probable that Shah Mir was a descendant of a convert from Hinduism only a few generation earlier, probably by a Sufi mystic.
+According to Walter Slaje, Shah Mir himself may have been the first to become Muslim, and that when he first appeared in Kashmir in 1313, he was treated as a member of nobility.